getfit-us/app.getfit.frontend/README.md

 ------------Start Workout----------------------------
- fixed ---  Working on fixing check boxes with notes, checkbox work fine but if note is added causes error and state gets screwed exercise history works without error, but the date selection still has a weird problem with index 0 Finish workout works need to allow users to add a additional exercise fix create superset Feature.
+ fixed ---  Working on fixing check boxes with notes, checkbox work fine but if note is added causes error and state gets screwed fixed --- exercise history works without error, but the date selection still has a weird problem with index 0 fixed ---  when exercise history is clicked on a object with notes there is a error Finish workout works need to allow users to add a additional exercise fix create superset Feature.